blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 	- **Brief**
 		- It focuses on the later parts of the Vedas, or the Upanishads, that deal with philosophy
 		- It is like the opposite of Sankhya school of thought
-			- It sees the world as a manifestation of Brahman
+			- It sees the world as a manifestation of Brahmaan
 	- **Foundational Texts**
 		- Brahma Sutras by Vyasa Maharshi
 	- **General Description**
 		- **Koshas** (Sheaths)
-			- Atman is covered up by
+			- Aatmaan is covered up by different sheaths
 			- There are five sheaths, called **Pancha Koshas** that are divided into three **Shareeras** (Bodies)
 			- The bodies and sheaths organized from gross to fine are:
 				- **Sthula Sharira** (Gross Body):